 CSE must be notified if there is a change of vehicle domicile location.

 Yes.
-You can download a copy of the CVRP Public Fleets Implementation Manual, which contains the detailed guidelines.
+You can download a copy of the CVRP Implementation Manual, which contains the detailed guidelines.

 Yes, CVRP rebates can be combined with federal, state or local agency incentives to help further buy down an eligible vehicle’s cost.
 The increased incentives for public fleets, however, cannot be used alongside the CVRP incentive for the same vehicle.

 Additional incentives vary by location and type of incentive.
+While CVRP does not focus on heavy-duty vehicles, the Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project (HVIP) provides incentives for the purchase or lease of new, eligible zero-emission buses or trucks.
 To learn more about what is available and how to apply, please visit the California Air Resources Board's Drive Clean Buying Guide.
 For more information about the Clean Vehicle Rebate Project, visit cleanvehiclerebate.org.